After starting STELARA, call your doctor right away if you have any symptoms of an infection (see above).

 Before receiving STELARA®, tell your doctor if you:

-Tell your doctor about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplementsNatural substances, made from herbs, that are used for medical reasons..
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplementsNatural substances, made from herbs, that are used for medical reasons..
 Know the medicines you take.
 Keep a list of them to show your doctor and pharmacist when you get a new medicine.

 - have recently received or are scheduled to receive an immunizationAn injection that provides protection against diseases. (vaccine).
 People who take STELARA®